sancardenasv/terraform-module-fastly/README.md

 - Route criteria.
 - Load balance.

+### Input
+- fastly_service_name `[String]`: A unique name for the service in Fastly.
+- activate_service `[Bool, Default = true]`: If set true will activate the latest update of the Fastly service;
+  otherwise, will have to manually activate in front end.
+- domains `[List(String)]`: List of domains to access the service.
+- force_ssl `[Bool, Default = false]`: Turn HTTP requests to HTTPS.
+- backend `[List(Object)]`: Servers where to find the requested resources.
+Check **Backend** section for more details.

+### Output
+- fastly_service_name: Display name of the service in Fastly.
+- service_id: Fastly service ID identifier.
+- service_version: Current active version of the service.
+- configured_domains: Set of configured domains in the Fastly service.
+- service_dashboard: Fastly URL to the created service dashboard.

 ### Usage
 Include the module inside your Terraform configuration with required and desired input variables.
 Also include the Fastly provider.